dymmond/sayer/docs/api-reference/core/logging.md

 ## Overview

-The `logging` module provides a standardized logging setup, using Python’s `logging` module and Rich console formatting.
+The `logging` module provides a standardized logging setup, using Python's `logging` module and Rich console formatting.

 ## Key Component